DR Congo Ebola death toll crosses 2,000 ahead of UN chief's visit - Journal du Cameroun

 “Since the start of the epidemic, the number of cases is 3,004, including 2,899 confirmed and 105 probable,” a bulletin said, adding that 902 people had been cured.

-The toll is a setback for the beleaguered country, coming a day before UN Secretary General Antonio Guterres visits for a first-hand assessment of the fightback.
+The toll is a setback coming a day before UN Secretary General Antonio Guterres visits for a first-hand assessment of the fightback.

+Guterres wants to “express support for the teams engaged in the Ebola fightback,” the UN said.

+More than 200,000 people have been vaccinated during DR Congo’s tenth and most serious Ebola epidemic.

 It is the second-worst Ebola outbreak in history after more than 11,000 people were killed in Guinea, Sierra Leone and Liberia between 2014 and 2016.